flythereddflagg/flythereddflagg.github.io/python_book/docs/19-Dictionaries.md

 ## Advanced Mastery

 - Search the Internet and learn about hash maps and how they work.
-From what you learn, why are dictionaries/hashmaps so efficient?
+From what you learn, why are dictionaries/hash maps so efficient?
 How can you use this to make your code better?

 <!-- Navigation -->